Division of Specialized Information Services

 Several tools are available to help emergency responders in hazardous materials (HazMat) or Chemical, Biological, Radiological, or Nuclear (CBRN) incidents.
 The Wireless Information System for Emergency Responders (WISER®) is available on the web and as a stand-alone application for mobile devices and Microsoft Windows PCs.
 Chemical Hazards Emergency Medical Management (CHEMM) assists emergency responders and health care providers to manage large-scale chemical incidents.
 CHEMM is available on the web and is integrated into the WISER app for mobile devices.
 Radiation Emergency Medical Management (REMM) provides guidance to health care providers on the clinical diagnosis, treatment, and management of radiation contamination and exposure during radiological/nuclear emergencies.
 REMM is available on the web, for mobile devices, and for Microsoft Windows and Mac PCs.

-Access to the literature is made available through PubMed and the Resource Guide for Disaster Medicine and Public Health, with links to online documents and resources from numerous organizations and government agencies.
+Access to the literature is made available through PubMed and the Disaster Lit: The Resource Guide for Disaster Medicine and Public Health, with links to online documents and resources from numerous organizations and government agencies.
 In addition, DIMRC supports the Disaster Information Specialist Program, a collaborative effort to explore and promote the role of librarians and information specialists in the provision of disaster-related information resources to the workforce and communities.

 Drug and Dietary Supplement Information